1. Explain the difference between a hot backup and a cold backup and the benefits associated with each?

 10. Explain the difference between SQL and SQL PLUS?

-SQL represents Structured Query Language and is used to manage the database.
-It is a Non Procedural Programming Language and a Standard Language for Relational Database Management System (RDBMS).
-However, SQL *PLUS is an Oracle specific program that executes SQL commands using PL/SQL blocks.
+Answer: SQL represents Structured Query Language and is used to manage the database.
+It is a Non-Procedural Programming Language and a Standard Language for Relational Database Management System (RDBMS).
+However, SQL *PLUS is an Oracle-specific program that executes SQL commands using PL/SQL blocks.

 11. What is the difference between Grant command and Revoke command?